2022 Penn State Nittany Lions football team

 The 2022 Penn State Nittany Lions football team represented Pennsylvania State University in the 2022 NCAA Division I FBS football season as a member of the Big Ten Conference.
 The team was led by ninth-year head coach James Franklin.
 The Nittany Lions entered the season unranked for the first time since 2016.
 Prior to the season, the team recruited the former number one quarterback Drew Allar, and the number one running back Nicholas Singleton.

 The Nittany Lions sought to improve from their previous disappointing season, where after starting 5–0, went on to lose six out of their last eight games, culminating in a loss to Arkansas in the Outback Bowl.
 Despite losing impact players such as Jahan Dotson, Arnold Ebiketie, and Jaquan Brisker to the NFL Draft, the Nittany Lions rebounded going 10–2, only losing to top 4 ranked Michigan and Ohio State, securing them a place in the Rose Bowl, where they would beat Utah to win their first Rose Bowl since 1995, ending the season 11–2.
 This marked Coach James Franklin's third New Years Six win with the Nittany Lions, and his first Rose Bowl win.

-Previous season

-The Nittany Lions had a promising start to the season, going 5–0 and beating a ranked Wisconsin and Auburn, to reach number 4 in the AP poll.
-However, during their game against #3 Iowa, quarterback Sean Clifford was injured, stalling all momentum they had, allowing Iowa to come back and beat them 23–20.
-The next week they played an unranked Illinois to hopefully regain momentum ahead of playing rival Ohio State on the road, however, they lost in a record-breaking 9OT.
-The Nittany Lions would then lose the next four of their last six games, finishing their season at 7–6 after losing to Arkansas in the Outback Bowl.